Data analysis

 In the Land of Inference where the distributions lie.—The Statistical Hobbit.

-The resources mentioned above all focus on linear modelling, so whether you are just starting your statistical journey or you are an experienced researcher who wants to consolidate their understanding of linear modelling, those resources are right for you.
+The resources mentioned above all focus on regression modelling, so whether you are just starting your statistical journey or you are an experienced researcher who wants to consolidate their understanding of regression modelling, those resources are right for you.

-After you have learnt the basics, the Linear models cheat-sheet can guide you through the process of choosing among the appropriate types of linear model depending on the nature of your data.
-The post also lists tutorials on linear models that use other less common probability distribution families, like the beta, Poisson and ordinal.
+After you have learnt the basics, the Regression models cheat-sheet can guide you through the process of choosing among the appropriate types of models depending on the nature of your data.
+The post also lists tutorials on regression models that use other less common probability distribution families, like the beta, Poisson and ordinal.

 Confused about all the model names?
-Check out this post on how we don’t really need to use all of those names: they are all linear models!
+Check out this post on how we don’t really need to use all of those names: they are all regression models!

 3 Intermediate